Legal

 Choice of law and forum

-Disputes are first resolved through the Complaints procedure.
+Disputes are first raised with us so we can try to resolve them directly.
 Failing resolution, parties may turn to the courts of the contracting entity's country, subject to any consumer-protection forum rule.

 How we change terms

-Material changes to the patient terms are announced in the Doctena patient surfaces.
+Material changes to the patient terms are announced in the Doctena patient surfaces, and the updated text is republished here.
 Material changes to the practitioner terms are notified to practitioners by email at least 30 days before they take effect, except where a regulatory change requires an earlier amendment, in which case we notify as soon as practicable.

-For the signed contract bundle (T&C + DPA) for a specific country, email privacy@doctena.com.
+For the countersigned contract bundle (T&C + DPA) for a specific country, email privacy@doctena.com.